lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Access: Whitelisting and Blacklisting (e.g. network access)
 - Could some form of white-listing alleviate ddos attack surface?

+## Art, Sport, Commons, Private, Municipal: The geography of modes of coordination (2024.06.29)

 ## documentation and process standards for decision making
 - using data